 Geofencing is the technology used for many purposes such as for activity recognition for dementia/Alzheimer patients [13]-[14], road safety [15], HIV transmission prevention [16], and also researcher implements it for quarantine monitoring movement of COVID-19 patients [4]-[5], [12].
-Signature learning technology that can learn the shape of the room by performing learning process when the quarantine procedure is first carried out is used in [5].
+Signature learning technology can learn the shape of the room by performing a learning process in the quarantine procedure is first carried out in [5].
 The system then sends the size of the quarantine room to the server and makes that room dimension a geofence.
-Research which developed an application to be able to create geofences based on GPS readings can be found in [13].
-Study about GPS based used for geofence process and supported by AI (Artificial Intelligence) for face recognition can be found in [4].
-Lastly, the application is able to send notifications when the patient/user exits the pinpoint as far as 100 m and above is studied in [12],.
-In contrast to some of the applications that have been made above, in this paper, we propose a GPS-based geofence system that was developed by taking advantage of the convenience offered by the Traccar application.
+Research that developed an application to create geofences based on GPS readings can be found in [13].
+Study about GPS-based use for the geofence process and supported by AI (Artificial Intelligence) for face recognition can be found in [4].
+Lastly, the application is able to send notifications when the patient/user exits the pinpoint as far as 100 m and above is studied in [12].
+In contrast to some of the applications that have been made, in this paper, we propose a GPS-based geofence system that was developed by taking advantage of the convenience offered by the Traccar application.
 Traccar is an open-source tracking system that supports more than 130 types of communication protocols.
 By using Traccar, the process of making monitoring applications becomes easier.

 Previous research proposed several kinds of social distancing methods.
-The various algorithms used are AI-based, for example, study about deep learning methods to process video data and applying object detection to be able to calculate the approximate distance of several people in a place with the help of graphic processing unit (GPU) [6], [17]-[18].
-The same method are discussed, but it was applied to robots [19].
+The various algorithms used are AI-based, for example, study about deep learning methods to process video data and applying object detection to be able to calculate the approximate distance of several people in a place with the help of a graphic processing unit (GPU) [6], [17]-[18].
+The same method is discussed, but it was applied to robots [19].
 The following social distancing algorithm is GPS-based, which used an application on a smartphone [7].
-This paper utilizes the inverse perspective mapping (IPM) with the camera's intrinsic information in producing a bird's eye view with real-world coordinates of the frame being processed from a video source [20].
-Lastly, the method of social distancing using ultrasonic sensors is discussed in paper [21] .
+This paper utilizes inverse perspective mapping (IPM) with the camera’s intrinsic information in producing a bird’s eye view with real-world coordinates of the frame being processed from a video source [20].
+Lastly, the method of social distancing using ultrasonic sensors is discussed in the paper [21] .
 Each of these systems has its advantages and disadvantages in terms of system complexity, price, power consumption, system accuracy, and whether it is applicable or not for public usage.
 To optimize the SIMONIC system without adding other components, we utilize the received RSSI (Received Signal Strength Indicator) value from the BLE beacon wristband signal as a reference for distance measurement and propose an adaptive distance measurement method.

-To create the wristband design, the complexity design and cost are put in to the consideration.
-Previous wristband design has to provide GPS and GSM module represented in [11] and also another design which included the microcontroller which need to be programmed in [12].
-Compared to them, SIMONIC wristband design are much simpler in term of module used and module programming.
-The system complexity of the SIMONIC's wristband is made as low as possible by eliminating components on the device, which are not directly needed to support the operational monitoring of individuals who are undergoing self-quarantine such as positioning service and GSM module communication which already provide by smartphone.
-The SIMONIC's wristband main component, as can be seen in table 1, is HM-10 to provide BLE beacon signal.
-The main component price of SIMONIC's wristband is lower compared to main component of previous two design mentioned earlier.
+To create the wristband design, the complex design and cost are considered.
+Previous wristband design has to provide GPS and GSM modules [11], and another design that included the microcontroller needs to be pre-programmed [12].
+Compared to them, SIMONIC wristband designs are much more straightforward in terms of module used and module programming.
+The system complexity of the SIMONIC’s wristband is made as low as possible by eliminating components on the device, which are not directly needed to support the operational monitoring of individuals who are undergoing self-quarantine such as positioning service and GSM module communication which already provide by smartphone.
+The SIMONIC’s wristband main component, as can be seen in Table 1, is HM-10 to provide a BLE beacon signal.
+The main component price of SIMONIC’s wristband is lower than the main component of the previous two designs mentioned earlier.